-Charleston County's EOC is located in the 8500 Palmetto Commerce Parkway; Ladson, SC 29456.
+Charleston County Emergency Management's Emergency Operaions Center is located at 8500 Palmetto Commerce Parkway, Ladson, SC 29456.

 When the EOC is activated, Charleston County decision-makers coordinate information and implement the County's Emergency Operations Plan during any type of disaster.
-This plan is reviewed and updated every January to ensure proper readiness and response procedures.
+This plan is reviewed and updated every year to ensure proper readiness and response procedures.

-Once it is activated, the EOC is directed by the County Administrator, and is staffed by personnel from a variety of departments.
-If a storm increases in severity, outside agencies will send representatives to the EOC, so that information can be coordinated and shared among first responders from a single location.
+Once activated, the EOC is directed by the County Administrator, and is staffed by personnel from a variety of departments.
+If a storm increases in severity, outside agencies will send representatives to the EOC, so that information can be gathered, coordinated, and shared among first responders from a single location.
 Some of these agencies/representatives include:

 - Local Law Enforcement, Fire & Rescue

 - Military Personnel

 - American Red Cross

+- Salvation Army

 - Department of Social Services

 - Transportation Services

 - Public Works & Engineering Services

+- SCDOT & SCHP

-- Hazardous Materials Staff
+- Hazardous Materials

 - Telecommunications

 - Health and Medical

 - Coroner

 - Damage Assessment

 - Special Medical Needs Services